Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-13 - Shared memory
 Continued shared memory work but also researched more about it and went back to notes.
 Worked beyond grid initialization.
 (1 hour)

+### 2024-01-14 - Worked on grid initalization and semaphores
+Continued grid initialization function and began a file for semaphore use (for inventory potentials), and began some code there.
+(1.5 hours)